vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/1-esv-main.rst

 You can start the corresponding simulation by pressing the **Launch** button.

 Launching a simulation will enable you to edit the simulation's configuration, like transfer functions, state machines (experiment work flow) or the environment.
-You will be redirected to the simulation page as an "owner" (`Simulation view`_).
-If no server slot is available, the button will be greyed out and you will have to wait for a slot.
+You will be redirected to the simulation page as an "owner" (:ref:`Simulation view <web-cockpit-simulation-view>`).
+If no server slot is available, the button will be grayed out and you will have to wait for a slot.